13-bit/catalogue_parsers/README.md

 Astronomical Catalogue Parsers
 ==============================

 Parsers for Revised New General Catalogue and Yale Bright Star Catalogue.
-Converts DAT files to XML.
+Converts DAT files to YAML.

 License
 ==============================

-Copyright (c) 2013, Peter Roe
+Copyright (c) 2015, Peter Roe
 All rights reserved.

 Redistribution and use in source and binary forms, with or without